GinoPinus/Dama/README.md

   All moves are checked against the game rules, including valid diagonal movements and capturing.
 - **Dama Promotion**:
   Pieces reaching the last row are promoted to dama and gain additional movement capabilities.
-- **Victory Detection**:
+- **Victory Screen**:
-  Automatically detects when a player has won by eliminating all opponent pieces or blocking their moves.
+  A custom victory window announces the winner with a corresponding background image.
 - **Error Handling**:
   Prevents invalid moves and highlights errors to guide players.